WomenPlusPlus/deploy-impact-21-kona-b/README.md

 * Facilitate access to NGO information to fulfill user's needs using intelligent technologies, i.e. Dots.

 ## 💡 Solution <a name = "idea"></a>
+Easing the search for help can be done by empowering people to know what are their human rights, where to look for reliable help, what to expect from the aid service, and how to contact the organisation.

 6 weeks ago we did [brainstorming sessions](https://www.figma.com/file/EOSp95m8WUGfHw4U4xhtg0/Brainstorming-the-solution-for-Dots.?node-id=0%3A1) to define how we were going to solve the stated Dots problem and how we could use the information to satisfy our stakeholders needs.
 The solution is provided by Konna Connect by means of the platform "Dots", a web app used for searching help.
 To do this, Kona Connect's team has identified and classified the social organizations.
 In order to provide accurate information for the users we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.)

 The goal of the tool is to connect people in need to the right organizations as quickly as easily as possible.
 For this, our solutions provides two main options: